 - Apply precision measuring methods to part inspection

-- Perform basic manual machine tool equipment set-up and operation
+- Perform basic machine tool equipment set-up and operation

 - Career Opportunities